-Saudi, Russia move closer to record oil cut deal: sources
+Saudi, Russia closing in on record oil cut deal

-DUBAI/MOSCOW/LONDON (Reuters) - OPEC and other oil nations held talks on Thursday on a record global production cut of up to 20 million barrels per day, equal to about 20% of global supplies, to support prices hammered by the coronavirus crisis, OPEC and Russian sources said.
+DUBAI/MOSCOW/LONDON (Reuters) - OPEC and it allies held talks on Thursday on record oil output curbs of 15 million to 20 million barrels per day (bpd), or 15% to 20% of global supplies, to support prices hammered by the coronavirus crisis, OPEC and Russian sources said.

+They said the cuts included contributions of up to 5 million bpd from producers outside their group known as OPEC+ and could be made gradually, potentially overcoming resistance from the United States, whose involvement is seen as vital to win broad backing for an agreement.

 Talks have been complicated by friction between OPEC leader Saudi Arabia and non-OPEC Russia, two of the world’s biggest oil producers.
-But OPEC and Russian sources said they had managed to overcome their differences.
+But OPEC sources and a senior Russian official said they had managed to overcome their differences.

-“That is a global deal,” one OPEC source said, without specifying whether it would involve the United States, something Russia and OPEC producers have insisted on.

 Global fuel demand has plunged by as much as 30 million bpd, 30% of global supplies, as measures to fight the coronavirus have grounded aircraft, reduced vehicle usage and curbed economic activity.
 So even a 20 million bpd cut falls short.

+“That is a global deal,” one OPEC source said as the Organization of the Petroleum Exporting Countries, Russia and others which make up the OPEC+ group held a video conference.

+Three OPEC+ sources said the group wanted non-members such as the United States, Canada, Norway and Brazil to contribute 5 million bpd to the overall cut, with OPEC+ would add at least another 10 million to 12 million bpd.

-Benchmark Brent oil prices LCOc1 hit an 18-year low last month and were trading on Thursday around $33 a barrel, half their level at the end of 2019, dealing a severe blow to budgets of oil producing nations and high-cost U.S. shale oil industry.
+Benchmark Brent oil prices hit an 18-year low last month and were trading on Thursday around $34 a barrel, half their level at the end of 2019, dealing a severe blow to budgets of oil producing nations and high-cost U.S. shale oil industry.

 U.S. President Donald Trump said last week a deal he had brokered with Saudi Arabia and Russia could lead to cuts of 10 million to 15 million bpd.
 Even that range, which was lower than the one cited by sources on Thursday, would be unprecedented.